Take Your Seat Banner

 3. Avoidant (or dismissive)

-Avoidant types value independence above all else.
-They’re often seen as self-sufficient and calm, but underneath that composure is an unease or discomfort with relying on others or being relied upon.
+Underneath that composure is an unease or discomfort with relying on others or being relied upon.
 They far prefer to do things for themselves than ask for help.

-They prefer control, keep feelings private, and sometimes retreat when intimacy deepens.
-It’s not arrogance or coldness, it’s protection.
-Avoidant people aren’t avoiding you, they’re avoiding the vulnerability that dependence represents.
+Avoidant people aren’t avoiding you; they’re avoiding the vulnerability that dependence represents.
 (Which can feel a bit hurtful, if you don’t expect it.)

 4. Disorganised (or fearful-avoidant)

 Their early environment may have involved both comfort and threat, the same person being the source of love and stress.
-That confusion wires in ambivalence: “come closer… but don’t hurt me.”

 Real-life patterns